 Insurance Institute for Highway Safety (IIHS) Safety Ratings

-Colton Rider Education Center – Honda Rider Education Centers are unique sites specifically designed for motorcycle, ATV and Side-by-Side training and instruction.
+Colton Rider Education Center – Honda Rider Education Centers are unique sites specifically designed for motorcycle, ATV and side-by-side training and instruction.
 The centers teach over 11,000 riders a year, and classes are for riders of all ages—from six years old to adult.
-The Honda Rider Education Center in Colton, California was the first Rider Education Center built.
+The Honda Rider Education Center in Colton, Calif. was the first Rider Education Center built.

 National Youth Project Using Minibikes (NYPUM) – NYPUM is a national mentoring program for youth ages 10-17 that uses minibikes as a motivational tool to positively affect behavior and academic performance.

 In a year marked by the 40th anniversary of Honda production in America, Honda manufacturing associates throughout the U.S. took time to host students, teachers and community leaders as part of the ninth annual National Manufacturing Day.
 More than 2,000 students attended events throughout the week at Honda facilities in Ohio, Indiana, South Carolina and Alabama, which annually produce more than 3 million engines and 1.24 million cars and trucks, learning more about the many career paths available in the manufacturing field. (add month and year)